 Pretty sinister stuff.

 Turnabout is, of course, fair play.
-Students at Cal Tech will typically respond in kind by, at any opportunity, beating the sap out of their rival’s lunatic mascot, The Stanford Tree.
+Students at UC Berkeley will typically respond in kind by, at any opportunity, beating the sap out of their rival’s lunatic mascot, The Stanford Tree.

 If you want to know more about the bitter ongoing feud between Oski and the Stanford Tree, check out our piece on The Most Legendary, Lovable, and Ludicrous College Mascots.